Published on: Mar 12, 2020

 5 Reasons to Perform Internal Audits

-As risks continue to evolve, internal audits remain a critical process for providing quality assurance.
 Here are the top five reasons why you need to be doing internal audits.

 Controls Assessment

 This is one of the fundamental reasons for performing internal audits.
-It allows you assess your internal controls for efficiency and operational effectiveness, consequently helping you to improve your organization's control environment.
+It allows you to assess your internal controls for efficiency and operational effectiveness, consequently helping you to improve your organization's control environment.
 The key assessment here is ideally to determine whether the controls are fulfilling their purpose and whether they're sufficient for risk mitigation.

 Meet Compliance Requirements

-Apart from the peace of mind that performing internal audits can provide, they also ensure you are compliant with relevant regulations and standards.
+part from the peace of mind that performing internal audits can provide, they also ensure you are compliant with relevant regulations and standards.
 For instance, compliance benchmarks like NIST 800-53 and ISO 27001 information security standard all require an internal audit before you are deemed compliant.

 By performing internal audits, you are going beyond reasonable doubt to manage risks and protect your enterprise's data as required by omnibus regulations like the GDPR and CCPA.